Education of Looked After and Previously Looked After Children

-From 1 September 2014, governing bodies have a statutory duty to make arrangements to support pupils at school with medical conditions.
-The designated medical officer can support schools with these duties.
-For more information see Supporting Pupils at School with Medical Conditions (2015): Statutory Guidance for Governing Bodies of Maintained Schools and Proprietors of Academies in England (DfE).
+Since 1 September 2014, governing bodies have had a statutory duty to make arrangements to support pupils at school with medical conditions.
+The Designated Medical Officer can support schools with these duties.
+For more information see Supporting Pupils at School with Medical Conditions: Statutory Guidance for Governing Bodies of Maintained Schools and Proprietors of Academies in England.

-Looked-after and previously looked-after children are more likely to experience the challenge of social, emotional and mental health issues than their peers.
+Looked After and Previously Looked After Children are more likely to experience the challenge of social, emotional and mental health issues than their peers.
 For example, they may struggle with executive functioning skills, forming trusting relationships, social skills, managing strong feelings (e.g. shame, sadness, anxiety and anger), sensory processing difficulties, foetal alcohol syndrome and coping with transitions and change.
 This can impact on their behaviour and education.

-Designated teachers are not expected to be mental health experts; however, they have an important role in ensuring they and other school staff can identify signs of potential issues and understand where the school can draw on specialist services, such as CAMHS and educational psychologists.
-In addition, many schools have an officer responsible for making links with mental health services, with whom designated teachers can work closely.
-Where such an officer is available, designated teachers should work with them, and the VSH to ensure that they, and other school staff, have the skills to:
+Designated Teachers are not expected to be mental health experts; however, they have an important role in ensuring they and other school staff can identify signs of potential issues and understand where the school can draw on specialist services, such as CAMHS and educational psychologists.
+In addition, many schools have an officer responsible for making links with mental health services, with whom Designated Teachers can work closely.
+Where such an officer is available, Designated Teachers should work with them, and the VSH to ensure that they, and other school staff, have the skills to:

-The VSH should ensure that there are appropriate arrangements in place to meet the training needs of those responsible for promoting the educational achievement of Looked After and Previously Looked After children.
+The VSH should ensure that there are appropriate arrangements in place to meet the training needs of those responsible for promoting the educational achievement of Looked After and Previously Looked After Children.
 This includes carers, social workers, Designated Teachers and IROs.

 Such training, among other things, should include information about school admission arrangements; Special Educational Needs; attendance and exclusions; homework; choosing GCSE options; managing any challenging behaviour in relation to education settings; promoting positive educational and recreational activities and supporting children to be aspirational for their future education; training and employment, and the importance of listening to and taking account of the child's wishes and feelings about education and the PEP process.